Termite Facts, Identification and Control

 Cornell Cooperative Extension Insect and Plant Disease Diagnostic Laboratory’s “Eastern Subterranean Termites” info sheet

-Penn State College of Agricultural Sciences Department of Entomology’s Eastern Subterranean Termites fact sheet
+Penn State College of Agricultural Sciences Agricultural Research and Cooperative Extension Eastern Subterranean Termites fact sheet

 “Subterranean Termite Biology and Behavior” article by Virginia Tech’s Associate Professor and Extension Specialist, Entomology, Dini M. Miller via the Virginia Cooperative Extension